pdf-association/arlington-pdf-model/README.md

 All names are expressed **without** the leading FORWARD-SLASH (/).

-The two special objects \_UniversalArray and \_UniversalDictionary are not defined in the PDF spec and represent a generic PDF array object and generic PDF dictionary object respectively.
+The two special objects \_UniversalArray and \_UniversalDictionary are not defined in the PDF spec and represent a generic arbitrarily-sized PDF array object and PDF dictionary object respectively.
 They are used to resolve Links for a few PDF objects under special circumstances.

 ## **Key**
-Key represents a single key in a dictionary, an index in an array, or multiple entries.
+Key represents a single key in a dictionary, an index in an array, or multiple entries (\*).
+Keys are obviously case sensitive.
+To locate a key easily using Linux begin a regex with the start-of-line (^).
 Example of a single entry in the PageObject dictionary:
 Key | Type | Required | PossibleValues |
 --- | --- | --- | --- |